Skip to content

 Every token includes a teams claim.
 The value will be a list with your team UID - currently, this list only ever contains a single value.

-The following claims are derived from the Oz agent run:
+The following claims are derived from an Oz agent run:

 • run_id: the unique identifier for the individual run.
 This is not suitable for configuring access, but is useful to log for debugging.